Exclusive Nestlebrae Hibiscus

 This one dates well back into my earlier years here at Nestlebrae North.
 It was one of my great moments here (and there’ve been a number of them) that occurred when I walked into my original big plastic house, not knowing that the particular plant, amongst many new seedlings, had a swollen first flower on it.
 To my surprise it had opened a “Wow!” of a completely new flower.

 Here’s part of a descriptive note that I wrote about it in 2012.
 ‘Devil’s Eye x Stormy Rainbow’.
 Yes, certainly some sort of underworld eye!
 Bright deep acid yellow going into a sort of dull sooty green with a white ring around deep burgundy red in the centre.”
 And the second photo is another look at how I completed a section on this website.
 (Click on ‘About Us’ at the top of any page, and look in the Nestlebrae Today section at its end.)
 In stock?
-YES
+NO

 Diane Ferguson